jenaye/ptb/README.md

 </p>

-**PTB** This box allows you to make remote physical intrusion tests through an ssh tunnel.
+**PTB** allows you to make remote physical intrusion tests through an ssh tunnel.

 ### requirements :